subsquid/docs/docs/graphql-api/overview.md

 ---
-sidebar_position: 21
+sidebar_position: 10
-title: GraphQL API
+desription: Built-in GraphQL API server
 ---

-# GraphQL API Server
+# GraphQL API server

-The squid data can be presented with a GraphQL API.
+The data indexed by a squid into a Postgres database can be automatically presented with a GraphQL API service.
 The [OpenReader](https://github.com/subsquid/squid/tree/master/openreader) server takes the schema file as an input argument and starts a GraphQL API serving [OpenCRUD](https://www.opencrud.org/) read queries for the entities defined in the schema.

 To start the API server:
 ```bash